geekonion/libSparkAppList/README.md

 # libSparkAppList
-This is libSparkAppList, a super simple to implement AppList alternative for iOS 11.
+This is libSparkAppList, a super simple AppList style alternative library for developers - designed for iOS 11.

+It simply allows developers to retrieve a list of a users installed applications to implement whitelist/blacklist functionality in their tweaks.
+It is made to be as simple to implement as possible.

+For users, this library will just be installed as a dependency from another tweak and away you go!

 **At this time only the precompiled binaries and headers are available to the public - full source code will follow soon!**

 ## Get Started